qpliu/esolang/denver/README.md

 The system thread is passed as the first parameter to the `main` thread.

-Sending `self` to the system thread attempts to lock the system thread for the sender.
-If another thread has the lock, the system thread sends the `null` thread to the sender.
-If no thread has the lock or if the sender already has the lock, the sender gets the lock and the system thread resets its results list and sends the first item in its results list to the sender.
+The system thread has a list of threads that provide various services.
+Sending any item in the list to the system thread causes the system thread to send the next item in the list to the sender.

-Sending `null` to the system thread releases the lock on the system thread if the sender has the lock.
-If the sender does not have the lock, there is no effect.

-Sending the system thread to the system thread requests the next item in the results list.
-If the sender does not have the lock, the system thread sends `null` to the sender.
-If the sender does have the lock, the first item in the results list is dropped from the results list and the system thread sends the next item to the sender.
-If the results list is empty, the system thread sends the `null` thread to the sender.
+The first item in the list is the system thread itself.
+Sending the last element in the list or a thread not in the list to the system thread causes the system thread to send the `null` thread to the sender.

-Sending anything else to the system thread causes the system thread to send `null` to the sending thread.

-When reset, results list contains the system thread, the input thread, and the output thread.
+The list of threads contains the system thread, the input thread, and the output thread.

 ### Input thread
 When anything is sent to the input thread, if there is no more input,